idibon/java-client/README.md

 ### <a name="predict-content">predict-content Example App</a>

-This example app demonstrates the Idibon API's streaming predictive classification capabilities by taking an arbitrary string of text provided on the command line and generating a prediction against a user-defined task.
+This example app demonstrates Idibon Terminal's streaming predictive classification capabilities by taking an arbitrary string of text provided on the command line and generating a prediction against a user-defined task.
 The full classification results, including